Connect to Azure virtual networks from Azure Logic Apps by using an integration service environment (ISE)

 An Azure subscription.
 If you don't have an Azure subscription, sign up for a free Azure account.

 Your virtual network needs to have four empty subnets for creating and deploying resources in your ISE.
+Each subnet supports a different Logic Apps component for your ISE.
 You can create these subnets in advance, or you can wait until you create your ISE where you can create subnets at the same time.
 Learn more about subnet requirements.

 Subnet names need to start with either an alphabetic character or an underscore and can't use these characters: